TheMitchWorksPro/DevEnv-SetUp-Help/README.md

 from resources available online that I felt might be helpful to others.
 This content is not comprehensive, and is presented as is.
 Testing of proceses is done with the equipment described with each folder only.  <br/>

-Issues reported may or may not be addressed.
-Requests to edit and make files better can be sent to:
-UnderKlover@gmail.com.

 Want to add edit files or improve this content?
 Collaborations are welcome.

-This is a work in progress first added to GitHub on:  11/13/2016.
+This is a work in progress first added to GitHub on:  11/13/2016 and added/edited somewhat sporadically since then.

 #### Subproject folders:
 - [Anaconda_win7](Anaconda_win7): &nbsp;&nbsp;&nbsp;&nbsp;files from setup of an anaconda distribution of Python 2.7/3.5 on a Win7 Laptop